 I have horses and I have an old jinker (the two-wheeled horse-drawn equivalent of an open-top sports car), but you can’t stuff many bags of feed or eight-foot fence posts into the back of a jinker – well not without the horse sacrificing critical traction.

 I also have workshops in which I can shape wood and forge metal, so last year I decided to build myself a three-spring wagon (the four-wheeled horse-drawn equivalent of a ute or pickup truck).
 Progress was predictably slow though inevitably thoroughly enjoyable.

 I gleaned the primary dimensions of the wagon from nineteenth-century horse-drawn vehicle manufacturers’ brochures and managed to fill in the blanks by scouring the internet for old wagon images.
-The major components such as rubber-tyred wooden wheels, springs, brakes and turntable were purchased new from an Amish coachbuilder in North America.
+Most of the major components such as the rubber-tyred wooden wheels, brakes and turntable were purchased new from an Amish coachbuilder in North America.